samguyer/adel/README.md

 ## WARNINGS

-(1) Be very careful using `switch` and `break` inside Adel functions.
+(1) Do not use `switch` or `break` statements inside Adel functions.
 The co-routine implementation encloses all function bodies in a giant switch statement to allow them to be reentrant.
 Adding other switch and break statements can have unpredictable results.

 (2) The internal stack that keeps track of concurrent functions has a limited depth determined at compile time.
 The default depth is 5, which is fine for most applications, but you can override this number by adding #define ADEL_STACK_DEPTH before you include the Adel header.